Red Light Therapy: Wavelengths, Irradiance & What Actually Works | Lost in Float

 Wavelengths: The Foundation of Everything

 Therapeutic outcomes in red light therapy come from precise wavelengths of light penetrating different tissue depths and triggering specific cellular responses.
-Different wavelengths do completely different things — and a device that's missing key wavelengths is leaving enormous benefit on the table.
+Different wavelengths primarily target different depths and cellular responses — with some overlap — and a device missing key wavelengths is leaving enormous benefit on the table.

 Here's what each wavelength range actually does:

+–980 nm — Long-Wave NIR.
 Penetrates deep tissue — enhances circulation, supports muscle and joint recovery, alleviates pain, increases mitochondrial ATP production.
+810nm is particularly well-studied as a deep-tissue penetrator, often paired with 850nm and 980nm for compounding effect.

 The Science

 Systems offering a multi-wavelength spectrum provide far greater versatility — addressing surface skin concerns and deeper musculoskeletal issues simultaneously.
 Devices limited to 2-4 wavelengths offer narrower benefits and may require multiple devices or many more sessions to approach the same outcomes.
-Our beds at Lost in Float deliver 8-12+ targeted wavelengths in a single session.
+Our bed at Lost in Float offers 10 targeted wavelengths, delivering 3-9 of them in a single session depending on what you're trying to target.

 The near-infrared range deserves special attention.
 Most people know that red light helps skin.
 Fewer know that NIR wavelengths — particularly 850nm and 980nm — penetrate deep enough to affect muscle tissue, joint health, and even neurological function.
 Read our full breakdown of 980nm vs 850nm here →